 They say a picture speaks more than a thousand words.
 How about tons of pictures that can be found in different art exhibitions?
 Pictures can brighten up a room, your day, or even your mood!
 On a rainy (or even a sunny) day, browsing through one or a couple of photography museums is a great way to spend the day.
-Here are 7 photography museums our locals recommend.
+Here are 10 amazing museums in Europe that our locals recommend.

 Brückenkopf – Bern